operasoftware/devopera/articles/_posts/2015-09-23-installable-web-apps.md

 	 start_url: “/firstPage.html”
 	}

-With this, you can include the manifest on every page of your app/ site so the user can install it from wherever they are, but send them to a common home page when they start it from the Home screen, rather than returning them to the page from which it was installed.
+With this, you can include the manifest on every page of your web app so the user can install it from wherever they are, but send them to a common home page when they start it from the Home screen, rather than returning them to the page from which it was installed.

 ### `theme_color`